fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 And We bestowed on him Isaac and, as an additional gift, (a grandson), Jacob, and We made righteous men of every one (of them).
 And We made them leaders, guiding (men) by Our Command, and We sent them inspiration to do good deeds, to establish regular prayers, and to practise regular charity; and they constantly served Us (and Us only).

-— Quran, sura 21 (Al-Anbiya), ayah 72–73[38]
+— Quran, sura 21 (Al-Anbiya), ayah 72–73
-And WE gave him the glad tidings of Isaac, a Prophet, and one of the righteous.
+And We gave him the glad tidings of Isaac, a Prophet, and one of the righteous.

-— Quran, sura 37 (As-Saaffat), ayah 112[39]
+— Quran, sura 37 (As-Saaffat), ayah 112

 Isaaq and Rebecca a re parents of Jacob and Esau
 </details>